sjdv1982/seamless/silk.md

   in Cython, this becomes a memoryview, for which size information is not as of yet supported)

+UPDATE: do not store this on the instance, compute this at runtime, possibly cached (same as methods)

 ### /(note on *form*)

 ### dtype (only for scalars)